zacstewart/zacstewart.github.io/_drafts/using-json-web-tokens-to-authenticate-javascript-front-ends-on-rails.md

 own.

 JWT was vaguely on my radar after it came up during the Q&A of talk by Lance Gleason at the Atlanta Ruby Users Group.
-They pretty neat, but nothing too special.
+They are pretty neat, but nothing too special.
 Essentially, they are an encrypted JSON object that can contain arbitrary claims, like a user id.
 The entire claim object can be decrypted and inspected by anyone with the secret key.
-This is useful, because instead of storing a session token server-side, looking it up and verifying it every request, the token can be verified by anyone with the secret.
+This is useful, because instead of storing a session token server-side, looking it up, and verifying it every request, the token can be verified by anyone with the secret.
 Since the claims are arbitrary, you could store a user's name or any other information in there.
 That's great for distributed systems where not every service needs to have access to the "truth"